lanl-ansi/Juniper.jl/docs/src/options.md

 The time limit of the feasibility pump in seconds.
 After that time limit the branch and bound part starts whether a feasible solution was found or not.

+### tabu_list_length::Int64 [30]

+During the run of the feasibility pump it might happen that the alternating solve steps get into a cycle.
+By using a tabu list cycles can be avoided.
+The length determines the length of the cycle which will be avoided.
+If a cycle is encountered which is longer the feasibility pump terminates.

+### num_resolve_nlp_feasibility_pump::Int64 [1]

+If the NLP is infeasible during the feasibility pump it can be restarted with a random starting point for the NL solver.
+This will be done as long as it is infeasible or `num_resolve_nlp_feasibility_pump` is reached.

 ## User Limits